 Trans-fats – such as stick margarine and shortening.
 These are hydrogenated polyunsaturated fat frequently used in cookies and commercially prepared French fries.
 Liquid margarine is the least hydrogenated.
 Some brands of margarine are trans-fat free.

 Those who are vegetarians will not have many difficulties, as fats, in their natural forms, are found in abundance in seeds and nuts.
 Those who cannot do without meat will face a more challenging task.
-The reason is because during the commercialization process, the chemical structure of the macronutrients within the meat is altered significantly.
+The reason is because, during the commercialization process, the chemical structure of the macronutrients within the meat is altered significantly.

 Saturated fats can raise both LDL and HDL levels.
 Polyunsaturated fats will lower both, while monounsaturated fats are relatively neutral with a small tendency to raise HDL and lower LDL.
-This recognition and appreciation suggests dietary approaches for influencing cholesterol levels beyond simply blind fat reduction.
+This recognition and appreciation suggest dietary approaches for influencing cholesterol levels beyond simply blind fat reduction.

 It is quite impossible to eat only the “good ” and avoid all the “bad” fat and cholesterol as most food comes with a combination of both.
 We should maintain a balance.
 We should take more monounsaturated fats such as olive oil and saturated fats derived from free-range poultry or grass-fed cattle.
 Bad fats such as processed polyunsaturated fats (also called hydrogenated fats or trans fat) should be avoided.

 Fats and cholesterol can be found in meats, which can provide many important nutrients.
 Many people think that chicken and fish are healthier than red meat.
 However, red meat in small amounts may be included in a healthy-heart diet, if properly selected and cooked (without frying in processed oil).
 When chicken and fish are consumed, which often are lower fat choices compared to red meat, avoid deep-frying and remember to remove the skin.
-Otherwise they will be higher in fat content than lean beef or pork.
+Otherwise, they will be higher in fat content than lean beef or pork.
 Dark meat poultry has more fats than white meat.
 What you buy at the supermarket and how you cook the food often makes the difference.
 If possible, always buy free-range poultry or grass-fed cattle.

 Lowering the total serum cholesterol alone, or resorting to a low-fat diet should not be the goal for optimum health, as it has no significant bearing on the overall cardiovascular health.

 It is proven that single focused dietary strategy of lowering dietary cholesterol does not reduce coronary heart disease risks.
 To make matters worse, such “low-fat, high carbohydrate” diets are often high in the wrong type of carbohydrates.
-Instead of taking in “good” complex, paleolithic type carbohydrates such as green leafy vegetables, the ignorant consumer often ends up eating excessive amount of “bad” carbohydrates such as pasta, soda, rice, potatoes, processed foods and fast foods.
+Instead of taking in “good” complex, paleolithic type carbohydrates such as green leafy vegetables, the ignorant consumer often ends up eating an excessive amount of “bad” carbohydrates such as pasta, soda, rice, potatoes, processed foods and fast foods.
 These types of food are rich in sugar and starch.
 They actually lower the important “good” HDL cholesterol.
 A low HDL cholesterol level is inversely proportional to the cardiovascular disease risk.
 We should remember that cholesterol and fats are concentrated sources of calories and can lead to obesity if consumed too much.